hove-io/navitia/documentation/slate/source/includes/welcome.md

 Overview
 --------

-*navitia.io* is the open API for building cool stuff with mobility data.
+_Navitia_ is the open API for building cool stuff with mobility data.

-It provides the following services
+It provides the following services:

 * journeys computation
 * line schedules
 * next departures
-* exploration of public transport data / search places
+* exploration of public transport data
+* search & autocomplete on places
 * and sexy things such as isochrones

-navitia is a [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) API that returns JSON formated results, available at <https://api.navitia.io>

 Have a look at the examples below to learn what services we provide and how to use them.

+### Approach

+Navitia is an open-source web API, **initially** built to provide traveler information on urban transportation networks.
+It's main purpose is to provide day-to-day informations to travelers.
+Over time Navitia has become doing way more, _sometimes_ for technical and debuging purpose _or_ because other functional needs fit quite well in what Navitia can do _or_ just because it was easy and super cool.

+Technically, Navitia is a [HATEOAS](http://en.wikipedia.org/wiki/HATEOAS) API that returns JSON formated results.

+### Who's who

+Navitia is instanciated and exposed publicly through [api.navitia.io](http://api.navitia.io).
+Developments on Navitia are lead by Kisio Digital (previously CanalTP).
+Kisio Digital is a subsidiary of Keolis (itself a subsidiary of SNCF, French national railway company).

 <aside class="notice">